keefm6776/ij-artefact-sales-site/README.md

 24. Again, I gave a relevant name, ie 'ij-artefact-sales-user' and checked the 'Programmatic access' option.
 25. I then clicked the 'Next: Permissions' button, and selected my group ie 'ij-artefact-sales-group' and clicked the 'Next:tags' button
 26. No keys were required so I clicked the 'Next: Review' button, followed by the 'create user' button on the next screen.
 27. I then clicked the 'Download .csv' button.
+Keeping this file for further reference if I ever needed these details in the future.

 ## Deployment

 I used Heroku to deploy this project by following the steps provided in the CodeInstitute course.
+First of all I had to set myself up with a heroku account by signing up at heroku.com.
-To initialise heroku, these were:
+Next I had to initialise heroku, by following these steps:

-1. Create an app in heroku, which has an unique name.
-In my case ijones-artefact-sales

-2. Next login to heroku through the CLI, using the 'heroku login' and entering your heroku credentials.
+1. Login to heroku through the CLI, using the 'heroku login' and entering my heroku credentials.

-3. To link heroku to the git repository I used the following: 'heroku git:remote -a ijones-artefact-sales

-4. I then sent the command to get it up and running : heroku ps:scale web=1 For this project
+2. Next I had to install the appropriate Django packages, as follows:

+* gunicorn - using the command 'python3 pip install gunicorn', which allowed me to run the application on the server.
+* psycopg2 - using the command 'python3 pip install psycopg2', which allowed a connection to a Postgreql database.
+* I then had to use the command, 'python3 pip freeze --local > requirements.txt', which logged the required packages in my requirements.txt file.
+* I had to use the freeze command above, each time that a new package was installed, to make sure that Django knew that it was required to run the app.

+3. After these setup steps, I was able to create my app in heroku, which had to have a unique name.
+In my case ijones-artefact-sales.
+I did this using the command 'heroku create ijones-artefact-sales --region eu'

+4. Next I set up my postgresql database using 'heroku addons:create heroku-postgresql:hobby-dev'.
+This created a new empty database for my project.
+I was able to find the connection configuation setting, in 'Config Vars' in the heroku.com dashboard.

+5. Next I had to install the package to allow me to parse database urls.
+Using the command, 'python3 pip install dj_database_url'.
+After this I had to update my requirements.txt file using the 'python3 pip freeze --local > requirements.txt' command.

+6. To allow this to work I then went to my settings.py file again and included 'import dj_database_url' at the top of the file, along with:
+* if "DATABASE_URL" in os.environ:
+      DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}
+  else:
+      print("Database URL not found.
+Using SQLite instead") DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+            }
+      }
+* The above code would run postgresql when it was available, taking the DATABASE_URL from my heroku CONFIG VARS.
+However when this was unavailable it would connect to the default SQLite3 instead.

+7. Once this was saved I went back to the terminal and ran the command 'python3 manage.py runsever', to migrate all the current database structure to my new postgresql database which had just been connected.

+8. Once this was done I followed the procedure to push these changes to git, as described above.

+9. Before my first deployment I had to change a setting by using the command, 'heroku config:set DISABLE_COLLECTSTATIC=1', this turns off the collecting of Static files.

+10. Before my first deployment I also needed to create a Procfile, which tells Heroku how to run the application.
+I did this by running the command 'echo web gunicorn ecommerce.wsgi:application > Procfile'

+11. To allow this deployed version of the app to run, I had to add 'ijones-artefact-sales.herokuapp.com' to my list of ALLOWED_HOSTS in my settings.py file.

+12. Once again this had to be pushed to git, as described above.

+13. To push these changes to heroku, I used the command 'git push heroku master', to enact a first deployment.

+14. So that I din't have to keep pushing our app to git and heroku each time, I went to the Heroku dashboard and clicked the Deploy tab.
+I then chose the 'GitHub' deployment method, and clicked on the 'Connect to GitHub' button.
+This signed me in and I was able to search for the relevant repoitory, once found I clicked the 'Connect' button.
+Connecting to the repository and setting up an automatic push to Heroku whenever new code was pushed to GitHub.

-In Heroku, I then set the following Config Variables:
+15. Next, I set up the following Config Variables in Heroku:

-1. PORT = 5000
+*  PORT = 5000
-2. IP   = 0.0.0.0
+*  IP   = 0.0.0.0

 Along with:

-3. STRIPE_PUBLISHABLE Key
+*  STRIPE_PUBLISHABLE Key
-4. STRIPE_SECRET Key
+*  STRIPE_SECRET Key
-5. DATABASE_URL for postgres
+*  DATABASE_URL for postgres
-6. SECRET_KEY
+*  SECRET_KEY for Django
-7. AWS_ACCESS_KEY_ID       -   For S3 Bucket
+*  AWS_ACCESS_KEY_ID       -   For S3 Bucket
-8. AWS_SECRET_ACCESS_KEY   -   For S3 Bucket
+*  AWS_SECRET_ACCESS_KEY   -   For S3 Bucket

-Also in Heroku I have set up the deployment method o be done via GitHub, and enabled automtic deployments when a new version is pushed to the master branch.
-However deployment will not go ahead until the Travis-CI tests have passed.
+16. To access these Config Variables I used the 'os.environ.get('')' command in the appropriate setting in my settings.py file, referencing the config variable by the name mentioned above.

+17. I then sent the command to get it up and running : heroku ps:scale web=1 For this project

-I have also a local copy of these in a file called env.py, which is not being committed to Git/Github that allows me to run my project locally.
+18. To allow the project to run locally and access the required database, buckets etc, I also created a local copy of these config variabled in a file called env.py, which is not being committed to Git/Github.

+NB.
+Deployment will not go ahead until the Travis-CI tests have passed.

-I was then able to open the app, using the Open App button in Heroku.
+Once the deployed version was in place, I was then able to open the app, using the Open App button in Heroku.

 Before the final deployment of this project, I have set the debug variable to false in settings.py.

 This project has been deployed via Heroku at : https://ijones-artefact-sales.herokuapp.com/

 My Site Files and other supporting Files can be found at: https://github.com/keefm6776/ij-artefact-sales-site

+My development version and my deployed version differ in the following ways:

+1. The development version stores the configuration variables in a local file called 'env.py', which is imported in the settings.py file.
+The deployed version accesses this files in Heroku and has to have the import for env.py removed before running.

+2. The development version is run by typing 'python3 manage.py runserver' into the Gitpod terminal, whereas the deployed version is run by clicking on the 'Open App' button in the dashboard.

 ## Testing
 Each new feature had been tested after each stage of development within the GITPOD environment.
 This has included: